Shigeo Nakajima: Professional career

 Nakajima made his professional debut with a second-round knockout victory at the Korakuen Hall in Tokyo in July 1976, and won over the reigning Japanese junior flyweight champion Kazunori Tenryū via a third-round knockout in a non-title ten round bout in August 1977.
 However, he was knocked out by the former WBA flyweight champion Bernabe Villacampo with a body blow in the fourth round in March 1978.
 He lost on points to the future WBA junior flyweight champion Hwan-Jin Kim in August of that year.

 On January 3, 1980, Nakajima fought against Kim Sung-Jun for the WBC junior flyweight title at the Korakuen Hall.
-Preparing for that fight, Joe Koizumi who is familiar with the boxing theory and was later inducted into the International Boxing Hall of Fame and the World Boxing Hall of Fame, served as Nakajima's trainer.
+Preparing for that fight, Joe Koizumi who is familiar with boxing theory and was later inducted into the International Boxing Hall of Fame and the World Boxing Hall of Fame, served as Nakajima's trainer.
 The gym's president Kenji Yonekura made him move to an apartment near his residence, and woke him up every morning to make him do his roadwork.
 In the third round, his eardrum was perforated and his ribs cracked, and he suffered a cut above his left eye.
 Nevertheless, Nakajima was crowned the title via a unanimous decision with his quick blows and footwork.

 In his first defense in March 1980, he lost to Hilario Zapata via a close unanimous decision at the Kuramae Kokugikan in Tokyo.
 Yonekura protested that decision of the judges.
 Yet Nakajima was stopped in the eleventh round of the rematch with Zapata for that title at the Civic Center in Gifu city in September of the same year.
 After eight months, Nakajima suffered an eight-round knockout loss, and quit boxing.